South India: History

-Ancient and Medieval era
+Ancient and medieval era

 Carbon dating shows that ash mounds associated with Neolithic cultures in South India date back to 8000 BCE.
-Artifacts such as ground stone axes and minor copper objects have been found in the Odisha region.
 Towards the beginning of 1000 BCE, iron technology spread through the region; however, there does not appear to be a fully developed Bronze Age preceding the Iron Age in South India.
 The region was in the middle of a trade route that extended from Muziris to Arikamedu linking the Mediterranean to East Asia.
 Trade with Phoenicians, Romans, Greeks, Arabs, Syrians, Jews, and Chinese began during the Sangam period (c.
 3rd century BCE to c.
 4th century CE).
 The region was part of the ancient Silk Road connecting the East with the West.